-All Empire College School of Law classes are held at 3035 Cleveland Avenue, Santa Rosa,
+All Empire College School of Law classes are held at 3035 Cleveland Avenue, Santa Rosa, California.

-California.
 Since April 2020, Empire College School of Law's educational delivery has been conducted via synchronous distance education using the Zoom platform.
-Both the Committee of Bar Examiners of the State Bar of California and the Accrediting Council for Independent Colleges and Schools (ACICS) have approved this change in delivery.
+The Committee of Bar Examiners of the State Bar of California has approved this change in delivery.